-> We all want to reduce our levels of oxidative stress!
+We all want to reduce our levels of oxidative stress.
 Lemon peels contain citrus bioflavonoids which are very powerful at reducing your levels of oxidative stress .
-Lemon peels also aid in eradicating toxic elements in the body and removing carcinogenic elements.
+This portion of the lemon also aid in eradicating toxic elements in the body and removing carcinogenic elements.

-> Lemons have been used to prevent and treat cancer.
+Lemons have been used to prevent and treat cancer.
 Lemons are anti-microbrial and ward off against bacterial infections and fungi.

 When lemon peels are consumed, they have been shown to prevent various types of cancers, including skin cancer, colon cancer, and breast cancer.